droglenc/NCGraphing/resources/Syllabus-Current.md

 An overall grade will be computed from your performance on daily exercises (75%) and a final project (25%), which are both described below.

 ### Exercises
-Most course modules will have exercises that will be due by 3pm on the day of the *next* class period after the exercises are completed.
+Most course modules will have exercises that will be due by 3pm on the day of the *next* class period after the module is completed.
 For example, if we complete a module in Monday's class period then the exercises for that module will be due on Wednesday (two days later) by 3pm.
-All exercises should be formatted as I described on the first day of class and handed in to me by uploading your HTML document to the appropriate assignment under [the exercises folder on the mycourses page](https://mycourses.northland.edu/ICS/Academics/MTH/MTH__250/2019_30-MTH__250-01/Coursework.jnz).
+We will likely complete a module during each class period, so **exercises will be due before nearly every class period.**

+All exercises should be formatted as I described on the first day of class and handed in to me by uploading your HTML document to the appropriate assignment in the "Exercises" unit of the "Coursework" page [on mycourses.northland.edu](https://mycourses.northland.edu/ICS/Academics/MTH/MTH__250/2019_30-MTH__250-01/Coursework.jnz){:target="_blank"}.
 Each exercise set is worth 10 points and will be graded with a two-part rubric.
 The first part of the rubric is based on your *completion* of the exercise.

 <div class="container-fluid">
   <table class="table table-bordered">